 Overview

-- Our graduates are employed by research institutes like the Netherlands Organization for Applied Scientific Research (TNO), the Energy Research Centre of the Netherlands (ECN), the National Institute for Public Health and the Environment (RIVM) and the Royal Netherlands Meteorological Institute (KNMI).
-But they also find careers with major multinationals like Shell and Philips, and with telecommunications companies and banks.
+Alumni from the programme are employed by research institutes like the Netherlands Organisation for Applied Scientific Research (TNO), the Energy Research Centre of the Netherlands (ECN), the National Institute for Public Health and the Environment (RIVM) and the Royal Netherlands Meteorological Institute (KNMI).
+But you can also find careers with major multinationals like Shell and Philips, and with telecommunications companies and banks.
+The public sector likewise offers opportunities, as do software houses and consultancies.

 You can choose one of the following tracks: